 The truth is that formal writing makes most people yawn.
 (Sorry Mrs. Butler in English 101; I know you meant well.)
 No one wants to visit a website that reads like a term paper.

 There’s an awful lot of exciting media competing for the visitor’s attention.
 If your website copy isn’t compelling, if it doesn’t reach out and grab your visitor by the lapels, if it doesn’t answer their burning questions, they won’t be interested in learning about your products and capabilities.

 The best way to stand out among the millions of companies on the web is to have good content.
 Many websites are poorly written and poorly organized.
 You’ve probably read plenty that shocked you with their bad English and confusing organization.
 That’s not how you inspire online trust.

-Even some of the best websites are downright boring.
+Even some of the best websites are downright blah.
 These wastes of cyberspace don’t get results.
 That’s probably why the back key on your keyboard is always the first one to wear out!

-Great writing can give you the edge that attracts a customer to you instead of your competition.
+Great writing can give you the edge that attracts a customer to buy from you instead of your competition.
 It makes you look smart and trustworthy.
 It’s impactful, relevant and relatable.
 It builds your brand and creates trust for it, which in turn grows your business.

 A good website does more than just provide information.
 It motivates visitors to take the next step, whether that’s to call you for more information, subscribe to your newsletter, book an appointment, or place an order.
 When visitors click off your site without doing one of those things, you’ve lost them!